fooof-tools/fooof/doc/faq.rst

 and can vary both within and between subjects.
-These two components of the signal have very different properties and interpretations, however many commonly applied analyses often conflate changes between them, as they do not systematically separate these two aspects of the data, potentially leading to misinterpration of the results.
+These two components of the signal have very different properties and interpretations, however many commonly applied analyses often conflate changes between them, as they do not systematically separate these two aspects of the data, potentially leading to misinterpretation of the results.

 It is therefore of the utmost importance to explicitly measure both components of the signal to be sure what is actually changing in the data.
 This is what FOOOF is designed to do.
-By explicitly modelling and measuring both aperiodic and periodic components of the signal, FOOOF allows for separating out and quantifying which features of the data are changing, and in what ways.
+By explicitly modeling and measuring both aperiodic and periodic components of the signal, FOOOF allows for separating out and quantifying which features of the data are changing, and in what ways.